sandoche2k/ripe-iot/document.md

 Thus numbering and naming community will play an important role in the IoT.
-And, it seems the upper echelons of both the numbering and naming community had foreseen this by signing [MoU recently](https://www.ripe.net/publications/news/announcements/ripe-ncc-and-centr-sign-mou)
+And, it seems the upper echelons of both the numbering and naming community had foreseen this by signing an [MoU recently](https://www.ripe.net/publications/news/announcements/ripe-ncc-and-centr-sign-mou)